Gary W. Cole, MD, FAAD

 - Where can people get more information on psoriasis?

 - Find a local Dermatologist in your town

 What is psoriasis?

-Psoriasis is a noncontagious skin condition that produces red papules that merge together into plaques of thickened, scaling skin.
-The dry flakes of skin scales are thought to result from the excessively rapid proliferation of skin cells that is triggered by abnormal lymphocytes.
+Psoriasis is a noncontagious, chronic skin condition that produces plaques of thickened, scaling skin.
+The dry flakes of skin scales result from the excessively rapid proliferation of skin cells.
+The proliferation of skin cells is triggered by inflammatory chemicals produced by specialized white blood cells called lymphocytes.
 Psoriasis commonly affects the skin of the elbows, knees, and scalp.

 Psoriasis affects all races and both sexes.
 Although psoriasis can be seen in people of any age, from babies to seniors, most commonly patients are first diagnosed in their early adult years.
 The quality of life of patients with psoriasis is often diminished because of the appearance of their skin.
-Recently, it has become clear that people with psoriasis are more likely to have diabetes, high blood lipids, and heart disease.
-There are speculations as to how this might relate to their joint and skin inflammation.
+Recently, it has become clear that people with psoriasis are more likely to have diabetes, high blood lipids, cardiovascular disease, and a variety of other inflammatory diseases.
+This may reflect an inability to control inflammation.
 Caring for psoriasis takes medical teamwork.